maxlebedev/maleficer/README.md

         * It sure would be nice if it didn't need that
         * We could rewrite lob_bomb as a proc.
 LobberNPC or something
             + This also paves the way for every npc to have their own proc
-    - board currently is 66*67.
-I could make it 64*64.
-Leave room for a border
     - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
         * The 'On's could be more ECS-compliant
     - flash_pos needs to be rewritten
     - put phase.CURRENT into GameMeta

-    - We could rework Phases entirely.
-All systems are called at all times
-        * however, they all have a state guard and return when guard fails
-        * big change, so lots of surface area
-        * the guards also don't have to be phase analogues
-            + this means we can do smaller procs for things like callbacks
-            + buut order mgmt is currently pretty hard.
-            + this would likely make it harder
-        * Get can be *much* more dynamic about what runs where
-            + a state machine for various turn flows
-            + single exec via a simple queue_proc() func
-        + current phase logic can happen via queue-ing procs
     - The main callback that needs a ref to source is lob_bomb
         * It sure would be nice if it didn't need that
         * We could rewrite lob_bomb as a proc.
 LobberNPC or something